Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 Below is how I usually approach ML model design problems:
-1. **Problem framing**: 5-10 min, understand what to build and how
+1. **Problem framing**: understand what to build and how
    - **Clarify what system to build**: What's the UI and model entry point?
 How do users engage with recommendations?
 How do you want them to?
 What's the corpus size (i.e., how many items to recommend from)?
 What's the latency target?
 So on.
      - I never have a fixed list of questions.
 I just close my eyes for a second and let my intuitions speak about what's important for this system that could also impact the design.
 I sometimes play with the team or the company's product and imagine how I'd build it as a PM/EM/MLE.
    - **Understand why build it (business objectives)**: What are the desired actions you want your users to take immediately?
-What long term benefits do you want to bring to all parties in the system (e.g., users, the platform, and perhaps creators, advertisers, sells, etc.)?
+What long term benefits do you want to bring to all parties in the system (e.g., users, the platform, and perhaps creators, advertisers, sellers, etc.)?
 What don't you wanna see?
 These tell us the {short-term vs. long-term, positive vs. negative} metrics you can use to measure the success of your system.
    - **Propose how to build it with ML (ML objectives)**: If you predict one outcome, what would it be?
 If you build a multi-task model to predict multiple outcomes, what are they?
 2. **High-level design**: lay out key components in your system
     {{< figure src="https://www.dropbox.com/scl/fi/nuhob7pp2qpdjfk7eoc45/Screenshot-2026-01-14-at-11.30.19-PM.png?rlkey=mg4rjqhqcipuxholtqm3s02z5&st=zdot60a9&raw=1" width="800">}}